Harbor-UCLA PSYCHIATRY

 PSYCHOTHERAPY SUPERVISION AND TRAINING

-Starting in PGY II, each resident starts outpatient half-time and becomes established with their own panel.
+Starting in PGY-II, each resident starts outpatient half-time and becomes established with their own panel.
 From this panel, residents can select appropriate patients for short or long-term psychotherapy.
 If the resident does not have an appropriate candidate for a desired modality, one can be found within the wider clinic.
 Due to our program structure, residents are able to follow the same patients for up to 3 years in clinic continuously.